Selling, renting or making alterations to your former council property

 If you own an ex-council property bought from us under the Right to Buy scheme before 28 February 1997 there may be a legal restriction (known as a Section 19 or Section 157) on it.
 This means you may need to apply to us for consent to alter, sell or re-let your property.

 For ex-council properties bought after 28 February 1997 you will need to apply to Bromford for their consent.

 The restrictions can be found on the original sale paperwork from us or you can check your property deeds or access the Land Registry service (fees may apply).

 Apply for consent to alter

 You need to get our permission if you plan to alter the outside of the property.
-This could include planning permission, building regulations or works under permitted development e.g. an extension, a porch or an outbuilding.
+This could include planning permission, building regulations or works under permitted development, for example an extension, porch or outbuilding.

-We require you to market the property to local people for eight weeks before we will consider an application for consent to sell it to a person who doesn’t automatically qualify for it.
-This is to allow local people more time to make arrangements to buy or let these properties before they can be offered for sale or let in the open market.
+You need to market the property to local people for eight weeks before we will consider an application to sell it to a person who does not automatically qualify for it.
+This allows local people more time to make arrangements to buy or let these properties before they can be offered on the open market.

 1. Tell your estate agent about the restriction

-Details of the restriction need to be clearly advertised in the marketing details to reduce the risk of the sale falling through because the council will not give consent.
-For further details and wording see our:
+Details of the restriction need to be clearly advertised in the marketing details to reduce the risk of the sale falling through because we will not give consent.
+For further details and wording see our guidance notes.